 (Note: This is part 2 of the Dinosaur Christmas story

-for 2016.
-If you missed part 1, I posted it yesterday:
+for 2018.
+If you missed part 1, go here and read it first:

 Be sure to begin with part 1 and read the daily